Robertson-Brian/TerrainGenerator/README.md

 This is a sample program using Qt, VTK and Cmake, to demonstrate the Diamond-Square algorithm.

+(To try this program, just run the 'Terrain Generator.exe' in the build folder.)

 instalation instructions for mingw/cmake/vtk/qt toolchain: